faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 --|--
 EXC_CRASH (SIGABRT)|Our program raised a programming language exception such as a failed assertion and this caused the OS to Abort our app
 EXC_BAD_ACCESS or SIGSEGV or SIGBUS|Our program most likely tried to access a bad memory location or the address was good but we did not have the privilege to access it.
 The memory might have been deallocated due to due memory pressure.
+EXC_BREAKPOINT (SIGTRAP)|This is due to an NSException being raised (possibly by a library on your behalf).
+For example, this can be the Swift environment detecting an anomaly such as force unwrapping a nil optional

 When we have a SIGABRT, we should look for what exceptions and assertions are present in our code from the stack trace of the crashed thead.

-When we have a memory issue, we should look at what was the address at fault.
+When we have a memory issue, EXC_BAD_ACCESS, SIGSEGV or SIGBUS we should look at what was the address at fault.
+Here the diagnostics settings within Xcode for the target in the schema are relevant.
+The address sanitiser should be switched on to see if it can spot the error.
+If that cannot detect the issue, try each of the memory management settings, one at a time.

+Furthermore if Xcode shows a lot of memory is being used by the app, then it might be that memory we were relying upon has been freed by the system.
+For this, switch on the Malloc Stack logging option, selecting All Allocation and Free History.
+Then at some point during the app, the MemGraph button can be clicked, and then the allocation history of objects explored.